spiraldb/community-extensions/docs/python/api/arrays.rst

 There are two ways of "downcasting" an array for more specific access patterns:

-1. Into an encoding-specific array, like `vortex.encoding.BitPackedArray`.vortex.
+1. Into an encoding-specific array, like `vortex.BitPackedArray`.vortex.
 2. Into a type-specific array, like `vortex.array.BoolTypeArray`.

-Be careful to note that :class:`vortex.encoding.BoolArray` represents an array that stores physical data as a bit-buffer of booleans, vs `vortex.array.BoolTypeArray` which represents any array that has a logical type of boolean.
+Be careful to note that :class:`vortex.BoolArray` represents an array that stores physical data as a bit-buffer of booleans, vs `vortex.array.BoolTypeArray` which represents any array that has a logical type of boolean.